Dried Curry Leaves, Ground to a Powder

 On the flip side, dried curry leaves are more muted, which is ideal when you’re looking to accent a dish rather than overpower it.
 Dried curry leaves are also much easier to preserve for future dishes.

-Here are the best dishes that go with dried curry leaves:
+Here are the best dishes that go with curry leaves powder:

 - Tomato Rasam: A spiced broth made with the water from cooking lentils.
 Tomato rasam is commonly used as a midday snack and can work with either fresh or dried leaves.
 When using dried curry leaves, you won’t need to cook in oil first.
 You can stir the leaves in afterward.

-- Coconut Chutney: Add a touch of coriander and mint, and you’ve got a delicious balance of sweetness and tartness.
+- Coconut Chutney: Add a touch of coriander and mint, and you’ve got a good balance of sweetness and tartness.
 The coconut provides the former while the curry leaves give the latter.

-- Dal (Legumes): Adding dried curry leaves to your dals (an Indian term for legumes) makes rice and soups taste that much better.
+- Dal (Legumes): Adding curry leaf powder to your dals (an Indian term for legumes) makes rice and soups taste that much better.

 Where Do Dried Curry Leaves Originate?